 Individuals who are eligible will be able to claim the fourth round of SEISS at 80% of average trading profits capped at £7,500 for three months.
-The fourth grant will be available in April.
+The fourth grants are available from now until 1st June 2021.

 There will then be a fifth and final grant to cover May, to September, likely to be available in late July.
 The amount you receive will depend on how badly your business has been affected.

 If your self-employed business turnover has fallen by 30% or more, you’ll receive 80% of 3 months’ average trading profits, capped at £7,500.
 Or for those with a turnover reduction of less than 30%, you’ll receive 30% of 3 months’ average trading profits, capped at £2,850.